elhamhassan90/aws-to-azure-services-equivalents/README.md

 | **Networking**          | AWS Global Accelerator                 | Azure Front Door/Azure Traffic Manager    | Improves application performance using global edge networks.                                   |
 | **Management**          | AWS Systems Manager Parameter Store    | Azure Automation Variables                | Centralized storage of configuration parameters.                                               |
 | **Monitoring & Logging**| AWS CloudWatch Logs                    | Azure Monitor Logs                        | Centralized log monitoring and analysis.                                                       |

-## Contributing to This Repository

-We welcome contributions from the community.
-If you have any suggestions for new questions or answers, please feel free to open an issue or submit a pull request.

-## License
-This project is licensed under the MIT License.